thelfensdrfer/password/readme.md

 # Random password generator

-Based on a list of words.
+Based on a list of words from https://sourceforge.net/projects/germandict/.